reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

         @Retention(RetentionPolicy.SOURCE)
         public @interface Builder { ... }

-        Since we wil be applying it only to Classes the ElementType is TYPE.
-Further since we only need it at compile-time the RetentionPolicy is Source.
+        Since we will be applying it only to Classes the ElementType is TYPE.
+Further, since we only need it at compile-time the RetentionPolicy is Source.

     2. The main Class in AnnotationProcessorModule is BuilderProcessor which extends AbstractProcessor.
 This is a class provided by the java.lang.annotations package which provides all the core functionality which we extend and add custom functionality to.
 The functionality of the core pieces is as below: